Harg2001/Harg2001/README.md

 ## 🎲 Why I Make Games

 My passion for game development goes back to childhood.
-I used to create games **on paper** to play with my sister — long before I had access to a computer.
+I used to create games **on paper** to play with my family — long before I had access to a computer.
 I’ve always loved storytelling, strategy, and role-playing worlds like *Dungeons & Dragons*, *Shadowrun*, and *Warhammer*.

 ---